Tanjava/RPSLS/README.md

 ## Color Scheme

-Based on the logo, the yellow hand emoji's and ..... the following colors were chosen:
+Based on the logo and the yellow hand emoji's the following colors were chosen:

 ![Color palette](assets/readme-images/rpsls-color-palette.png)